 It had a brief life as a media console, then a printer stand, until I stuck in the living room.
 Most recently it was my daughter’s nightstand, but once we started her bedroom makeover we cleared everything out of the room.

-When it was time to bring the nightstand back in, it no longer fit.
-Disappointed, I dragged it down the hall and back into the teen lounge, which has become a dumping ground during the bedroom makeover, and it has sat there ever since.
+When it was time to bring the nightstand back in, it no longer fit with the decor.
+Disappointed, I dragged it down the hall and back into the teen lounge, which has become a dumping ground during the bedroom makeover, and it sat there…until now.

 It took a lot of work to transform this nightstand into the vision I had for it, starting with cleaning it and glueing on the bottom drawer front.